Insider Lab

 Finally, when the attackers are performing reconnaissance and enumeration, they tend to execute a number of privileged activities to verify the privileges of the compromised account.
 These can be detected by comparing the usual privileged activities the authentic account would perform with those executed by the attacker.

-Innovative Solutions by InsiderSecurity
+Innovative solutions by InsiderSecurity

 Looking for ways to stay ahead of any cyber threats?
 InsiderSecurity provides advanced cybersecurity behavior analytics products that help your company to uncover cyber threats before there is any serious data loss.
 We offer a range of solutions, including Automated UEBA for securing on-premise and cloud IT infrastructure, as well as the CSX for ensuring cloud data security.